 Probe the positive battery terminal with the RED multimeter test lead.

-With the BLACK multimeter lead, probe the negative battery terminal on your Mazda 626's battery.
+With the black multimeter test lead, probe the negative battery terminal on your Mazda 626's battery.

 Your multimeter is gonna' register one of two possible readings and they are: